 The school's current Pupil Premium strategy can be found in the document SGHS Pupil Premium Strategy 2018-19.

 Pupil Premium school contact: Mrs L Greenwood, Assistant Headteacher, email@example.com

 The Pupil Premium was introduced in April 2011.
 Schools can make decisions about how to spend the Pupil Premium funding to ensure that there is a narrowing of the attainment gap.

 - who are eligible for free school meals (£935 per child)

 - who have been in receipt of free school meals (FSM) at any point in the past 6 years (£935 per child)

 - who are adopted from care under the 2002 Adoption Act or who left care under a Special Guardianship Order on or after 30 December 2005.
-Schools will also receive the Pupil Premium for children who left care under a Residence Order on or after 14 October 1991 (£1900)
+Schools will also receive the Pupil Premium for children who left care under a Child Arrangements Order (previously known as a Residence Order) on or after 14 October 1991 (£2300)

 |SGHS Pupil Premium Strategy|

 The Government has set up a bursary fund for those studying at publicly funded schools or colleges in England aged 16-19.

 The amount of the bursary could be up to £1200, depending on your circumstances.